telekom/testerra-skeleton/README.md

-# Testerra Skeleton
+# Testerra Skeletons

-This is a skeleton project for Testerra.
+Contains project skeletons for the Testerra Test Automation Framework.

-## Prerequisits
+## Prerequisites

 ### Setup for existing Selenium environment

-You need to configure your Selenium environement in `test.properties`
+You need to configure your existing Selenium environement in `test.properties`
 ```shell script
 # Selenium environment
 tt.selenium.server.url=http://[selenium-host]:[port]
 #tt.webdriver.mode=local
 ```

-### Install local Selenium environment
+### Or setup local Selenium environment

-Or install the following components into your environment.
+Install the following components into your environment.

 #### On Windows using Chocolately
 ```shell script